traceyt/EnfluxSuitController/README.md

   * From EnfluxVR > Resources > Prefabs, drag EnfluxPanel onto Canvas
   * **Dragging EnfluxPanel into Scene rather than Hierarchy may have incorrect result**
 9. Move camera as needed
+* **OPTIONAL PANTS WORKAROUND**
+10. Under [EnfluxVRHumanoid] > EVRLowerLimbMap check Use Core
+    * This will control waist transform using data from core sensor

 ## Instructions for setup w/ HTC Vive headset
 1. Obtain and import SteamVR Unity SDK